Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 .max_n_coalitions = NULL

-corresponds tomax_n_coalitions=2^n_features
+corresponds to2^n_features

 .- iterative

-Logical or NULL If
+Logical or NULL.
+If

 NULL

-(default), the argument is set toTRUE
+(default), set toTRUE

 if there are more than 5 features/groups, andFALSE